How to transfer your mobile number to a new provider

 If you do have to use a new SIM for your new handset, then the process of switching your number over is still going to be pretty quick and painless.
 Your provider will talk you through what to do and it’s unlikely to take more than about half an hour.
 Just make sure to back up your contacts before you switch over.

 Yes, you should be able to request a PAC by logging into your online account on your provider’s website.

 Will I lose service when my number ports to a new network?

 You may briefly experience a loss of service when your mobile number ports to a new network, but this should last no longer than a few minutes.

 Can I still keep my number if I’m moving to a SIM-only deal?

 The process of using a PAC code to transfer your mobile number from one network to another is exactly the same whether you’re getting a new handset or switching to a SIM-only plan.
 If you are moving to a new provider but plan on keeping the same handset, check to make sure it isn’t locked to your current network.
-Don’t worry if it is, there are ways to unlock your phone.
+Any phones purchased after December 2021 will not be locked.

-PAC codes expire after 30 days, but if you’ve not managed to use it in this timeframe there’s no need to worry.
-You can simply request a new one and again, you’ll have 30 days in which to use it.
+PACs expire after 30 days, but if you’ve not managed to use it in this timeframe you can simply request a new one.

-How do I get a PAC code via text?
+How do I get a PAC via text?